-We’re all familiar with spring cleaning, but fall is a perfect time to de-clutter and tidy up!
-Here’s why:
+We’re all familiar with spring cleaning, but from a Traditional Chinese Medicine perspective, fall is a perfect time to de-clutter and tidy up!
+Here’s why.

-Fall welcomes in the metal element phase.
-In Five Element theory, each element (fire, earth, metal, water, and wood) has special associations with particular areas of life, certain emotions, personalities, shapes, colors, seasons, and organ systems in the human body.
+Fall welcomes the Metal Element phase.
+In Five Element theory, each element (Fire, Earth, Metal, Water, and Wood) has special associations with particular areas of life, certain emotions, personalities, shapes, colors, seasons, and organ systems in the human body.
 Understanding the five elements allows us to bring harmony in our home and in ourselves.
-The metal element is all about a lesson in letting go.
+The Metal Element is all about a lesson in letting go.

 Staying in sync with the seasons, we should bring this theme of discernment into our home come fall.
 What is valuable, what is not?
 Consider the energetics of the lungs: cleansing, purification, and inspiration.
 Create a space that inspires you!
 Consider the energetics of the large intestine: elimination.
 Let go of excess and things that are no longer needed, and tackle spaces that make you feel weighed down.